 How is council tax worked out?

-Everyone who lives in the property who is over 18 is liable to pay council tax, although there are exemptions to this, which we will look at more in a minute.
+Everyone over 18 who lives in the property is liable to pay council tax, although there are exemptions, which we will look at more in a minute.

 Make sure you are paying the right amount